 Richard died in 1890, aged 42.
 His son Richard had died the previous year, aged 14.
 The census returns for 1891 set out the household of his widow Annie at Oak House: she was now 37 and head of the household, ‘living on her own means’, with her daughter Annie, aged 19, single and also ‘living on her own means’.
 They are looked after by a cook, a housemaid and a nurse.
 Mrs Dixon was still living at Oak House in 1895 and 1898.
-Her brother-in-law James, now aged 39, was also ‘living on his means’ at 15 Bushell Place in 1891 with his wife Emma, aged 37, and their three-year-old son Ernest (known by his second name,Leslie), plus a cook, a mother’s help and a general servant.
+Her brother-in-law James, now aged 39, was also ‘living on his means’ at 15 Bushell Place in 1891 with his wife Emma, aged 37, and their five-year-old son Ernest (known by his second name,Leslie), plus a cook, a mother’s help and a general servant.

 Ephemeral scraps give some indication of James Dixon’s pursuits.
 Gardening was clearly one of them for in December 2015 a Silver Prize medal of the Gardeners’ Magazine awarded in 1891 to James Bassett Dixon for ‘Excellence of Culture’ was for sale on ebay for £48.
 His other interests included the study of molluscs, judging by his listing in 1906 as a member since 1892 of the Conchological Society of Great Britain and Ireland6.
 He died in 1909.

 James’s death also saw the end of the tannery.
 Its buildings appear intact on the 6 inch OS map of 1895 but by 1912 the tannery site had been cleared as the above OS map shows.
 Since then it has remained undeveloped and is now a grassed over space, unrelieved by any landscaping.

 Most of the information for this article was garnered from the excellent collection of trade directories at Preston’s Harris Library, supplemented with 19th century maps and census returns.
 A very useful guide to the wider Frenchwood area was produced by Preston Council, including a very well written account of its development by Margaret Burscough:

 - Copies of Nigel’s ‘An Introduction to the Social History of Housing in Victorian Preston’ can be found at the Harris Library and at the County Record Office.
 The quote appears on p19